opendatasoft/ods-documentation/source/creating_content_with_studio/previewing-page.rst

 The preview function helps you test your page before publishing.

 You can see the exact page that a user with the same permissions as you will see on a mobile or a desktop screen.
+You can notice significant changes compare to the editing menu, as the preview applies the style you edited in your Backoffice.

 1. When editing a page in the Studio, click the |play| icon from the left side pane.